Lean Qualifications for the Workplace

 What is Involved in Accreditation?

-Accrediting an organisation’s lean training system or programme involves a detailed evaluation of all its interconnected components, covering:
+Accrediting an organisation’s lean training system or programme involves a detailed review of all its interconnected components, covering:

 - Course alignment with the LCS

 - Assessment strategy: demonstration of attainment of learning outcomes & evidence of practical capability

 - Delivery resources, teaching capability

 - Quality assurance

 Note that there are two forms of accreditation – Standard and SME.

 What are the benefits of accreditation for organisations?

 - Creates a standard across geographical and organisational boundaries

 - Provides a conduit to link training with application